 - Scattered a few chopped walnuts over the top.

-- Baked in the oven for 10 minutes at 200C until the pastry was risen and golden, the cheese had melted and the walnuts had toasted.
+- Bake in a preheated oven for 15-20 minutes at 200℃ (400℉, Gas 6) when the pastry is risen and golden, the cheese has melted and the walnuts are toasted.

-As thyme was an important constituent of these tarts, I’m including them in Herbs on Saturday – a lovely challenge run by Karen of Lavender and Lovage.
+- Thyme was an important constituent of this fig & goat’s cheese tart, so I’m including it in Herbs on Saturday – a lovely challenge run by Karen of Lavender and Lovage.
 As I don’t use herbs in my chocolate creations very often, I don’t get the chance to enter very often either.

-Figs are in full season right now, so I am also entering this into Simple & in Season, hosted this month by Katie Bryson of Feeding Boys and a Firefighter.
-This monthly challenge is the brainchild of Ren of Fabulicious Food.
+- Figs are in full season right now, so I am also entering this into Simple & in Season, hosted this month by Katie Bryson of Feeding Boys and a Firefighter.